hungcq/knowledge-repo/IT/designing-data-intensive-applications/8-trouble-with-distributed-system.md

   - d: delivery time on network
   - r: request handling time
 - -> Problem: unbounded network delay & unbounded request handling time
-- Sync vs async network: bursty traffic to maximize utilization of network capacity, no need to guess & allocate network bandwidth
+- Async network (vs sync network): bursty traffic to maximize utilization of network capacity, no need to guess & allocate network bandwidth
 ### 8.2.
 Unreliable clock
 - Duration vs point-in-time
-- Monotonic (suitable for measuring duration) vs time-of-day clock:
+- Time-of-day clock (vs monotonic clock - suitable for measuring duration):
   - Can jump back/forward
   - Need to sync with NTP (network time protocol) servers
   - Can be changed by users
 - -> Can’t use timestamp for order events across dif nodes
 - Confident interval of clock
-- Process pause (due to GC, virtualization…): the app not realize it is paused
+- Process pause (eg due to GC, virtualization): the app not realize it is paused
 ### 8.3.
 Consensus
 - Fencing token: increasing number returned with a lock
 - -> Reject write request with expired lock